Tyler Freeman Preview, Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- His most recent appearance was on Saturday against the Boston Red Sox, when the right-hander tossed 5 1/3 innings, surrendering no earned runs while allowing two hits.
+- The left-hander's most recent appearance came on Sunday, Aug.
+13 against the Boston Red Sox, when he went five innings, surrendering six earned runs while allowing 10 hits.

-- In 11 games this season, the 25-year-old has amassed a 4.45 ERA and 6.1 strikeouts per nine innings, while allowing a batting average of .233 to his opponents.
+- The 30-year-old has amassed an ERA of 3.13, with 9.2 strikeouts per nine innings, in 18 games this season.
+Opponents are hitting .230 against him.

 © 2023 Data Skrive.
 All rights reserved.